eLiteEs/RanaOS/README.md

 On my Ubuntu WSL I have instaled `qemu`, `nasm`, `xorriso`, `grub_mkrescue`, `binutils`, `mtools` and `g++`. (maybe some are missing)

+## Credits
+- I have used code from [dhepper/font8x8](https://github.com/dhepper/font8x8) (public domain) in Font.c file for adding fonts to graphical mode, thanks!

 ## License

 License (GNU GPLv3) available at `LICENSE` file.